 Reflecting its history, the interior of the cottage is rustic, with stone floor and walls and a mural of a Connemara scene on one wall; an open fire and a combination of dark wood and partitions make it cosy.

-Both offer a good range of mainly traditional fish and seafood dishes remain at the heart of the offering, of course, but the extensive à la carte also includes a good choice of alternatives including several vegetarian dishes and steaks, notably the ever-popular surf and turf (fillet steak and lobster on the carte in this case, which will set you back €40); nightly seafood specials are also offered (five or six choices for both straters and main courses), making this a pretty wide choice.
+Fish and seafood dishes remain at the heart of the offering, of course, but the extensive à la carte also includes a good choice of alternatives including several vegetarian dishes and steaks, notably the ever-popular surf and turf (fillet steak and lobster on the carte in this case, which will set you back €40); nightly seafood specials are also offered, making this a very wide choice.

-It is clear that Jorg Gerlach values his suppliers and lobster and other luxury choices including black ('Dover') sole are available, but the wide choice of quality fish and seafood offered ensures a good dish to suit every taste, budget and occasion.
+Fish is definitely the highlight here and lobster and other luxury choices including black ('Dover') sole are available, but the wide choice of quality fish and seafood offered ensures a good dish to suit every taste, budget and occasion.

-Specialities include ever-popular Gallagher's creamy seafood chowder and a starter of steamed wild mussels, which come in a deep bowl – a generous portion with a creamy white wine and garlic sauce, and a finger bowl supplied along with a bowl for empty shells - it is available in two sizes.
+Specialities include ever-popular Gallagher's creamy seafood chowder and a starter of steamed wild mussels; served in a deep bowl – a generous portion with a creamy white wine and garlic sauce, and a finger bowl supplied along with a bowl for empty shells - it is available in two sizes.
 An unusual main course that you're not likely to see on other menus Gallagher's Seafood Tagine - a selection of fish, crab claw, mussels and scallops in a fruity tomato and saffron broth with chick peas, chorizo and scallion with roast pepper couscous and garlic ciabatta and chilli-yogurt dip.

-The wine list is extensive and interesting, offering something for everybody, with house wines from €20 and a good choice available by the glass and half bottle - and there is also an extensive choice of craft beers and a whisky/whiskey collection, covering both international and Irish whiskeys.
+The wine list is extensive and interesting, offering something for everybody, with house wines from about €20 and a good choice available by the glass and half bottle - and there is also an extensive choice of craft beers and a whisky/whiskey collection, covering both international and Irish whiskeys.